 Fibre is an important component of your daily food intake, but it’s one that is often overlooked.
 Fibre is a carbohydrate that passes through your digestive system without being digested.
-It is an important part of a healthy diet, as it has a number of benefits, including:
+It is an important part of a healthy diet.

 There are two types of fibre: soluble and insoluble.

 - Soluble fibre is the soft fibre that helps control blood sugar by delaying stomach emptying; this slows down the entry of glucose into your blood stream, and reduces the rise in your post-meal blood sugar levels.

 - Insoluble fibre is the bulky fibre that helps to prevent constipation.

 What are the benefits of fibre?